 Never fear because Hilary is here to remind you that van life can and should be about more for less.
 To be clear, she’s not advocating cleaning your teeth with a pine cone or wringing out the washing to save water for tea.
 Before she took up the van life, Hilary came from a corporate background so she is familiar with running water and Netflix.
 She is, in her own words, a master at combining comfort and budgeting.

-Mowgli Adventures: All Round How-to and Destination Blog
+Mowgli Adventures: All Round How-to and Campervan Travel Blog

 Mowgli Adventures offer a great balance of DIY van build content, how-tos, lifestyle ideas, travel advice, and destination guides from exotic and off-the-beaten-path destinations.